keplerlab/enhant/docs/source/parts_of_enhant.rst

 guest side conversations in the Power mode of the Chrome extension.

-The transcription service uses an open source speech recognition toolkit called Vosk (https://alphacephei.com/vosk/) for speech to text conversion by default.
-Alternatively, Google Cloud Speech to Text service could be used.
+The transcription service uses an open source speech recognition toolkit called Vosk (https://alphacephei.com/vosk/) for speech to text conversion by default..
+One drawback of using  kaldi-vosk speech recognition is that transcribed text do not have any punctuations.
+To add punctuations to the text we use `fastpunct <https://github.com/notAI-tech/fastPunct>`_ library for adding punctuations to the text.
+You can also use Google Cloud Speech to Text for transcription service as an alternative.
+For this please read the guide :ref:`use_google_cloud_for_speech_to_text_cli`.

 Analysis CLI (Command Line Interface)
 -------------------------------------